 That means in total the whole thing could end up costing you $168.61!
 That sure is a big jump from that measly $17 “entrance fee”.

-But in my opinion none of them really worth it because again it’s clear to me that this program isn’t really going to help you.
+But in my opinion, none of them really worth it because again it’s clear to me that this program isn’t really going to help you.
 Even if you were to invest in the full thing you’d likely still struggle to find success with Affiliate Revival… That’s just the nature of these things.

-Just the other day I reviewed an extremely similar program named the Viral Traffic Machine & that operated in pretty much exact the same way… They really are just set out to make the creators wealthy, not you.
+Just the other day I reviewed an extremely similar program named the Viral Traffic Machine & that operated in pretty much exactly the same way… They really are just set out to make the creators wealthy, not you.

 Which brings me onto…

-My Verdict – Is Affiliate Revival a Scam?
+Is Affiliate Revival a Scam?